 - Clear Barriers: Clear plexiglass barriers have been installed at classroom teaching stations and service desks in department offices to help reduce transmission.

 - Building Access: The building will remain locked during business hours and is accessible with your WPI ID card.
 Campus visitors must register in advance and be escorted by the department.

 100 Institute Road, Worcester MA, 01609

 Completed in 1898, Salisbury Labs is WPI's third oldest building.
 It was funded with a gift from Stephen Salisbury III in honor of his father, Stephen Salisbury II, a Worcester businessman who donated the land for WPI's campus and served as chairman of its first board of trustees.
 The building was designed by Stephen Earle and originally contained classrooms and labs for several departments, including Mechanical Engineering, Chemistry, and Physics.
-Today Salisbury Labs is home to the Department of Humanities and Arts and K–12 Outreach Programs, including the STEM Education Center at WPI.
+Today Salisbury Labs is home to the Department of Humanities and Arts and K–12 Outreach Programs.
 The building also contains many classrooms, large lecture rooms, and extensive laboratory facilities.

 |Humanities & Artsemail@example.com||508-831-5246|

 |Liberal Arts & Engineeringemail@example.com||508-831-5514|